What Is Functional Upper Eyelid Surgery?

-Like functional upper eyelid surgery, upper eyelid ptosis repair often is performed by an facial plastic surgeon or oculoplastic surgeon.
-Upper eyelid ptosis surgery requires comprehensive expertise, and as a result, the procedure commonly is performed by surgeon who specializes in eyelid surgery.
+Like functional upper eyelid surgery, upper eyelid ptosis repair often is performed by a facial plastic or oculoplastic surgeon.
+In many instances, upper eyelid ptosis is performed by a surgeon who specializes in eyelid surgery.

 Recovery from Upper Eyelid Ptosis Surgery

 An upper eyelid ptosis repair patient may experience blurred vision in the days after surgery.
 The upper eyelid may be swollen, and an individual should try to keep the head elevated and use cold compresses to reduce swelling.

 Also, the upper eyelid may be stiffer than normal following upper eyelid ptosis surgery.
 A patient may require lubricating ointment and/or drops for several weeks after treatment to manage upper eyelid dryness.